Dr. Bonnie Henry updates COVID-19 situation in B.C. | CBC News

 Dr. Bonnie Henry updates COVID-19 situation in B.C.

-B.C. health officials are set to provide an update on COVID-19 in the province.
+B.C. health officials give the latest information on the pandemic at 3 p.m.

-The update from provincial health officer Dr. Bonnie Henry and Health Minister Adrian Dix is scheduled for 3:30 p.m.
+B.C. provincial health officer Dr. Bonnie Henry and Health Minister Adrian Dix will provide the latest information on COVID-19 at 3:00 p.m.
 PT.

-On Tuesday, seven new cases were announced in B.C., including two health-care workers at a North Vancouver long-term care home, bringing the province's total number of cases to 39.

-To date, one person, a resident of the same care home, has died.

 Comments